English ship Sovereign of the Seas: History

 The planning of a new First Rate was asked for in June 1634 on the personal initiative of Charles I of England, as a prestige project.
-The decision provoked much opposition from the Brethren of Trinity House, who pointed out that "There is no port in the Kingdome that can harbour this shipp.
-The wild sea must bee her port, her anchors and cables her safety; if either fayle, the shipp must perish, the King lose his jewel, four or five hundred man must die, and perhaps some great and noble peer".
+The decision provoked much opposition from the Brethren of Trinity House, who pointed out that "There is no port in the Kingdome that can harbour this ship.
+The wild sea must be her port, her anchors and cables her safety; if either fail, the ship must perish, the King lose his jewel, four or five hundred man must die, and perhaps some great and noble peer".

 These objections were overcome with the help of Admiral Sir John Pennington, and the ship was ordered in May 1635, with the keel being laid down on 21 December.
 Construction was supervised by Peter Pett, later a Commissioner of the Navy, guided by his father Phineas, the royal shipwright, and the ship was launched at Woolwich Dockyard on 13 October 1637.
 As the second three-decked first-rate (the first three-decker being the Prince Royal of 1610), she was the predecessor of Nelson's Victory, although the Revenge, built in 1577 by Mathew Baker, was the inspiration for her, providing the innovation of a single deck devoted entirely to broadside guns.

 The most extravagantly decorated warship in the Royal Navy, she was adorned from stern to bow with gilded carvings against a black background, designed by Anthony van Dyck, and made by John Christmas and Mathias Christmas.
 Construction costs of £65,586 was funded by ship money, the gilding alone being £6,691, the price of an average warship.
 For comparison, the total tax generated in 1637 was £208,000.